ashu-123/autocaption/README.md

 - Caption Quality: Caption accuracy depends on the model’s capabilities.
 Some outputs might be vague or repetitive.

-- Basic UI: The frontend is kept simple for demonstration purposes; lacks validation and error animations.

 - Single Image: Currently supports uploading one image at a time.

 ---